-Man Shot by LAPD Sergeant in Culver City Wielded ‘Bicycle Part,’ Not Gun: Officials
+Man Fatally Shot by LAPD Sergeant in Culver City Wielded ‘Bicycle Part,’ Not Gun: Officials

-A man shot and killed by a Los Angeles Police Department sergeant while responding to reports of a “man with a gun” on the border between Culver City and Los Angeles’ Palms neighborhood was holding a bicycle part in his hand when he was shot, not a gun, as initially believed by the officer and witnesses, police said Friday.
+A man shot and killed by a Los Angeles Police Department sergeant who was responding to reports of a “man with a gun” on the border between Culver City and Los Angeles’ Palms neighborhood was holding a bicycle part in his hand when he was shot, not a gun, as initially believed by the officer and witnesses, police said Friday.

 The police shooting took place about 12:40 p.m. on Jan.
-11 in the area of South Sepulveda Boulevard and South Venice Boulevard, the LAPD said in a written statement.
-A supervisor assigned to the LAPD’s Pacific Patrol Division identified by the department at Sgt.
+11 in the area of South Sepulveda Boulevard and South Venice Boulevard, LAPD said in a written statement.
+A supervisor assigned to the LAPD’s Pacific Patrol Division identified by the department as Sgt.
 I Colin Langsdale was the first to arrive at the scene where witnesses reported seeing an armed man.

 The wounded man was taken to UCLA Medical Center, where he was soon pronounced dead, officials said.
 Coroner’s officials had yet to formally identify the man Friday.